anj1/research/content/posts/fpattention.md

 The output is a vector in a high-dimensional space $\mathbb{R}^{D}$, where $D = \prod_{i=1}^{n} d_i$.
 In the case where $W^{(i)} = I$, this reduces to Power Attention with power $n$ and state space size $d^n$.
 As before, in the case where $n = 1$ and $W^{(1)}=I$, this reduces to standard linear attention.
 Importantly, by appropriate choice of $d_i$, we can finely tune the size of the state space.

 An important note is that the projection matrices $W^{(i)}$ are unique to each attention head.
 Indeed, the matrices need not even have the same shape across different heads.
-We can make use of this property to show that the optimized TSPOW kernel is also a special case of FPA, see Appendix.
+We can make use of this property to show that the optimized TSPOW kernel is also a special case of FPA, see Notes.

 ### Relationship to Linear Attention
 A key basic property of the Kronecker product allows computing this kernel without explicitly constructing the state space, as with power attention.
 The inner product of two transformed vectors in the high-dimensional space simplifies to a product of inner products in the lower-dimensional projected spaces.